galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    > >
 >    > > The numbers of expressed genes, i.e. `n_genes_by_counts`, are mostly between 500 genes and 1,200 genes, with also some extremely high values skewing the distribution.
 >    > >
->    > > The distribution of the proportions of reads mapped to mitochondrial genes, i.e. `pct_counts_mito`, is even more narrow with some cells with no counts from mitochondrial genes but also some really extreme values (above 5%).
+>    > > The distribution of the proportions of reads mapped to mitochondrial genes, i.e. `pct_counts_mito`, is even more narrow with some cells having no counts from mitochondrial genes but also having some really extreme values (above 5%).
 >    > >
 >    > {: .solution}
 >    >